peterw-github/Regression_Housing/README.md

 <br>

+*Insert explanation here as to what the results are, like explain what the RMSE and MAE values are*

 A thorough walkthrough of my analysis of the dataset, can be found in the actual Jupyter Notebook file,"HousePrices_Regression.ipynb", which includes descriptions of what I'm doing, as I do it.

 This project was based off of the popular Ames housing price dataset, available on Kaggle, here: